Mikko Koivu: A Living History of the Minnesota Wild

 A Wild Rebirth

-The 2012-13 NHL campaign began on the Jan.
+The 2012-13 NHL campaign began on Jan.
 19, 2013, three months after it usually commenced.
 Many of the NHL’s better players filled their time in other leagues, over 100 in total.
 New York Islanders defenseman Lubomir Visnovsky even reported to the Islanders from Europe two weeks after the season began, incurring a suspension for doing so.

 Koivu had gone back to his old club TPS in the Finnish Elite League during the lockout.
 During the 10 games in which he played with the club, he stayed sharp for his NHL return.
 He collected 10 points in those games, a sneak peek at what the NHL season could eventually expect from him.